Learn how to streamline sales order management, reduce errors and get paid faster with tools like Buddy—built for wholesale consumer brands.

 Shipping orders twice

-Losing track of credit memos
+Losing track of shipping documents and communication

 Making decisions with outdated customer data